 Dr. O'Shea loves taking care of her patients here at Wrentham Animal Hospital.
 She enjoys forming long, trusting relationships with families and their pets and loves not only to see young animals grow up healthy, but has a large soft spot for the older pets.

 During her free time, Dr. O'Shea loves spending time with her family and five "fur babies."
 She has three rescue dogs - Lily a 11-year-old border collie mix, Penny a 10-year-old border collie mix, and Zoey a 9-year-old golden retriever.
 She also has two beloved cats - Lola a sassy 12-year-old calico and Dude a playful 9-year-old tabby.
-Dr. O'Shea loves to stay active; she can often be found hiking with her dogs, her husband, Dan, and her baby daughter, Holly.
+Dr. O'Shea loves to stay active; she can often be found hiking with her dogs, her husband, Dan, and her two daughters.
 She also loves to travel and has a special affinity for US National Parks.
 Dr. O'Shea often volunteers at southern dog rescues to foster and rehabilitate unsocialized and fearful dogs and helps to find them forever homes.